cryptr-examples/cryptr-symfony-api-sample/README.md

 Note: __firewalls is used to define how users will be authenticated__

-⚠️ Symphony may run on HTTPS protocol, the client app should then target the related https url, if not, the browser will forbid the request due to CORS prohibiting redirections from http to https.
+⚠️ Symfony may run on HTTPS protocol, the client app should then target the related https url, if not, the browser will forbid the request due to CORS prohibiting redirections from http to https.

 ### Test with a Cryptr Vue app